awslabs/aws-well-architected-labs/content/Reliability/100_Labs/100_Deploy_CloudFormation/4_explore_cloudformation.md

    * And it has `Properties` that define the values used to create the VPC

 * The [Outputs section](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) is used to display selective information about resources in the stack.
-   * In this case it uses the built-in function `!GetAtt` to get teh DNS Name for the Application Load Balancer.
+   * In this case it uses the built-in function `!GetAtt` to get the DNS Name for the Application Load Balancer.
    * This URL is what you used to access the WebApp

 * The [Metadata section](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/metadata-section-structure.html) here is used to group and order how the CloudFormation parameters are displayed when you deploy the template using the AWS Console